Khalifa5000/New/README.md

 About me

 • 🔭 I’m a Full stack web developer.
+With MERN stack.

 • 🌱 I am currently working as Full Stack freelancer with at least 2 years experience.